lorentz-project/lorentz/README.md

 Print the stack trace with `bt`

-* To run monero within gdb:
+* To run lorentz within gdb:

 Type `gdb /path/to/lorentzd`